Sky blue ocean waves. Yellow chrysanthemum buds. A tidy row of tiny green hexagons. Welcome to the technicolor world of Japanese washi tape.

 While washi paper has a long history, washi tape is a relatively recent phenomenon in Japan.
 It was invented in 2006 by Kamoi Kakoshi Co., a maker of industrial tape and insect traps, after it received an email from a group of women who had started using masking tape in their bookmaking projects.
 Delighted by their creativity, Kamoi Kakoshi invited them to visit the factory and asked them for their thoughts on creating a new kind of crafting tape.
 The rest is history.
 Today, you can find washi paper worldwide — in Japanese import stores, paper goods shops and even large chain stores.

-Where to start?
-Use washi tape anywhere that could benefit from a pop of color and joy-sparking pattern (which is almost everywhere!) or anywhere that calls for tape.
-Here are a few of KonMari’s favorite uses:
+So, you’re ready to dive into a washi tape project — where should you start?
+As a general rule of thumb, use washi tape anywhere that could benefit from a pop of color or joy-sparking pattern (which is almost everywhere!) or anywhere you would normally use tape.
+Here are a few of KonMari’s favorite uses for Japanese washi tape:

 Part of tidying using the KonMari Method™ includes giving every item, big or small, a designated home.
 After placing office supplies or komono in containers, use washi tape as a joy-sparking alternative to traditional label makers.
 You can also use washi tape to write your child’s name on their lunch bento box, so it will always find its way back home from school.